 If you also have a First IB checking or savings account, you may use online banking by going to Additional Services, then CD Maturity Options.
 You can transfer the entire balance of your mature CD into your checking or savings account and close the CD.

 Headquartered in Fishers, Indiana, First Internet Bank provides internet banking services and products nationwide.
 All First IB accounts can be opened online, but First IB does allow CDs to be opened through the mail.

 CD and IRA CD rates are guaranteed as of the postmark date on the

 envelope containing the signed application and funding for the account.

 Opening its virtual doors in early 1999, First Internet Bank was the first state-chartered, FDIC-insured institution to operate solely via the internet.
 In the following 17 years, First IB accumulated accolades (including being named #1 Online Bank by Gomez Advisors in 2001), while expanding in size and scope.
-Currently, First IB holds assets in excess of $2 billion and continues to be recognized as a top online bank.
+First IB currently has assets in excess of $2.6 billion and continues to be recognized as a top online bank.

 How the CDs Compare

-When compared to similar length-of-term CDs tracked by DepositAccounts.com, requiring a similar minimum deposit and available nationally, First Internet Bank’s shorter-term CD APYs currently rank at the top or near the top.
+When compared to 204 similar length-of-term CDs tracked by DepositAccounts.com, requiring a similar minimum deposit and available nationally, First Internet Bank’s 12-month CD APY currently ranks sixth.

 When compared to 145 similar length-of-term CDs tracked by DepositAccounts.com, requiring a similar minimum deposit and available nationally, First Internet Bank’s 18-month CD APY currently ranks sixth.